Arduino-IRremote/Arduino-IRremote/README.md

 Click on the receiver while simulation is running to specify individual IR codes.

 ### IRDispatcherDemo
-Framework for calling different functions for different IR codes.
+Framework for calling different functions of **your program** for different IR codes.

 ### IRrelay
 Control a relay (connected to an output pin) with your remote.